 How Many Patterns Do They Make?

 Patterns break down all the time.
-There may be a large bullish continuation pattern but inside of that is a smaller bearish pattern.
+There may be a large bullish continuation pattern, but inside of that is a smaller bearish pattern.
 Get good at finding patterns within patterns.

-How to Trade Bull Pennant Patterns
+Trading Bull Pennant Patterns

 - Watch for a bullish candlestick that forms a flag pole.